MarcoIeni/release-plz/docs/src/github/trigger.md

 # Triggering further workflow runs

-Pull requests created by GitHub actions using the default `GITHUB_TOKEN` cannot trigger other workflows.
+Pull requests created by GitHub Actions using the default `GITHUB_TOKEN` cannot trigger other workflows.
 For example, `on: pull_request` or `on: push` workflows acting as checks on pull requests won't run.